 - 4. The College Cashier will be responsible for all transactions relating to fees. - 5.
-A student who has not paid all fees by the tenth day of the semester will be subject to a late payment penalty of \$100.00. - A student who has not paid all fees by the 21st day of the semester may have his/her registration revoked by the Registrar and will not be eligible for refund of any fees paid to that date. - 6.
-A Student who still has any portion of their fees outstanding in Fall by the first Monday in November and the first Monday in March in Winter will be charged an additional \$50 late payment penalty - 7.
+A student who has not paid all fees by the tenth day of the semester will be subject to a late payment penalty of 5% of any outstanding balance. - A student who has not paid all fees by the 21st day of the semester may have his/her registration revoked by the Registrar and will not be eligible for refund of any fees paid to that date. - 6.
+A Student who still has any portion of their fees outstanding by the second late penalty date as listed in the academic dates will be charged an additional 2.5% late payment penalty on any outstanding balance. - 7.
 The Registrar may, in extenuating situations and at his/her discretion, may authorize the deferral of a student's fees in whole or in part.
 Students will be required to apply for a deferral in writing, outlining the circumstances for requesting a deferral.
-Financial information will be requised, a plan for repayment will be required and supporting documentation may be required.
+Financial information will be requested, a plan for repayment will be required and supporting documentation may be required.
 Non-Degree students are not eligible for deferral of fees. - 8.
 Students having accounts overdue to the College or to reciprocal institutions will be subject to: - Withholding of marks, transcripts and/or credentials; - Ineligibility for registration in subsequent academic years; - Any other collection efforts that are deemed appropriate by the Registrar.